About the artist

 I've always enjoyed being creative and artistic, and I was known for doodling in my notebook during class.
 I went to college for social work and after finishing grad school in 2013, I entered the mental health field.
 I worked in an inpatient psychiatric hospital, followed by a crisis residential center, and also ran an art therapy group for an intensive outpatient program specializing in eating disorders.

-I began to focus on making the art that I was most passionate about.
-I transitioned from making various crafts to developing my own style of painting.
 I primarily use acrylic paint on canvas and I create abstract art using lots of happy colors.
 I spend hours on my paintings adding layers of various brushstrokes, shapes, patterns, and colors.
-I always love to hear what people say they see in my paintings.
+I always love to hear what people see in my paintings.
 Sometimes I’m asked what a painting means.
-Most of the time I will shrug and say “I don’t know.
+Usually I will shrug and say “I don’t know.
 I like pretty colors.
 It’s abstract - it can mean whatever you want it to!”

 All professional photos are by Amberle Dekker.